jtamboli07/BPMEWorkshop/business_Services_Project.md

 ![forms_project](images/bServices/8.png)

 I prefer to have my case data fields be more descriptive.
-Lets change the name and select the bom case class for the caseBomType Field.
-Call the field Dispute and select correct case type.
+Let's change the name and select the bom case class for the caseBomType Field.
+Call the field Dispute and select the correct case type.

 ![forms_project](images/bServices/9.png)

+Do the same to the caseRefType data field and call it Dispute Ref.
+The errors on the 2 data fields should disappear after you save your project, however, there is still an error on the Create Case Data Service Task.
+The reason is that the service task also needs to be configured to update the correct BOM case.
+Click on the 3 ellipses and select the Dispute class.
+After this, your error should not disappear and the process should function correctly.